pian13131/sngn/Database/Database.md

 ##### Super Key

 - Super key is a set of an attribute which can uniquely identify a tuple.
 Super key is a superset of a candidate key.
+Super key can contains some **useless** attributes but candidate key cannot

 ##### Foreign key

 - Foreign keys are the column of the table which is used to point to the primary key of another table.

+### Constraint

+- NOT NULL
+- UNIQUE
+- PRIMARY KEY
+- FOREIGHN KEY
+- CHECK

+### Join

+- 交叉连接(CROSS JOIN)
+- 内连接(INNER JOIN)
+- 外连接(LEFT JOIN/RIGHT JOIN)
+- 联合查询(UNION与UNION ALL)
+- 全连接(FULL JOIN)

 ### Generalization